stompetower/frantic/src/MODIFICATIONS.md

 In this repository these random unused bytes have been replaced by `00` bytes.

-## Mods that did not change the binary
+## Modifications that did NOT change the binary

 - Made code suitable for [Z80 Glass assembler](http://www.grauw.nl/projects/glass/).
-- `replayer.asm` has been commented extensively.
+- [`replayer.asm`](replayer.asm) has been commented extensively.
+- Added some `EQU` pragma's for entries to music/sound effect routines (example: `REPLAYROUT: EQU 0003H`) for more readable code.